Epocalypse Ahead On Highway To Hell For Global Economy And US Stock Market

 You can also see that the problems that global stock markets are now experiencing did not start with the recent imposition of trade tariffs either (as the media is largely saying because they have no concept of the underlying fundamentals), though a trade war was practically assured to play a major compounding role, given President Trump's two years of threatening a trade war (first as candidate Trump then as President Trump).

 No, the event that triggered the demise of all of the world's stock markets was exactly the one I laid out early last year.
-You can plainly see that the drop in all markets began the day the increased its initially lax quantitative tightening program by 100%, which was at the end of January.
+You can plainly see that the drop in all markets began the day the Federal Reserve increased its initially lax quantitative tightening program by 100%, which was at the end of January.
 You may also recall my writing last year that I did not think the Fed's quantitative tightening, which was set to begin in the fall, would be enough to create much shock in the fall; but that, when the January increase came, we'd feel some real bounces in the road.

 Take another look at the graph above, and you'll also see where an even steeper break downward begins for major bank stocks — right at the end of April when the Fed implemented its next promised increase in the rate at which it is unwinding its balance sheet.

 What is really happening is that, as the Fed is letting the air out of all the tires, all the stock markets in the world — since the dollar is a global currency — are becoming less stable.
-They are becoming less stable because it was always only free-and-easy money that supported an artificial wealth effect in stocks and bonds.
+They are becoming less stable because it was always only central bank free-and-easy that supported an artificial wealth effect in stocks and bonds.
 Therefore, as more air goes out of the fake recovery, all markets are less able to withstand the shocks in the road that hit them.
 The fail-safe shock absorber that “the Fed has your back” is gone.

 It has been my central thesis since beginning this blog that the Fed's recovery was a mirage that would end as soon as central-bank artificial life support is finally removed.
 Each time they have pulled back, we have had problems — not always as bad as I predicted along the way, but always severe and always exactly on schedule with their pullbacks.
 Now the Fed's life support is being completely removed, but we do still derive some benefit from the artificial support of most of the world's other central banks.